annalise-dawson/annalise-dawson/README.md

 ## Projects

 #### Sourdough Scheduler 🥖
+After spending days trying to make a sourdough loaf and ending up with a gummy mess I built this app to help bakers like me stay on track.
+Sourdough Scheduler lets users pick a start time, then maps out the rest of the baking process step by step.

-A collaborative app to help sourdough bakers schedule their baking process.
-You can select what time of the day you want to start baking and it will show what time to do the next steps.
-Built with React, Express, SQLite3, and Knex, using TypeScript, this project deepened my understanding of time-based calculations and how structure a full-stack app from backend to frontend.
+Built with React, TypeScript, Express, Knex, and SQLite3, this project deepened my understanding of time-based logic, database setup, and structuring a full-stack app from backend to frontend.

+I’m still working on adding more features, including a checkbox to mark steps as complete and an expandable details section for each step.
+Eventually, I'd also like to make it work on mobile so it can send notifications at each step.
+I'm looking into React Native to achieve this.

 [🔗 GitHub Repo](https://github.com/annalise-dawson/sourdough-schedule)

 #### Take It Away Ernie 🧙‍♂️
-A fun full-stack adventure built with a team at Dev Academy.
+A fun full-stack adventure built with a team at Dev Academy for our final project.
 Players choose a wizarding world destination and magical transport, face a random encounter on their journey, and receive a collectible ticket for their wizarding wallet.

-Developed using React, Express, SQLite3, and Auth0 for authentication.
-I helped build the wallet feature and arrival page, and along the way I learned how to work with dynamic content, pass props between components, and send data to the database.
+We used React, Express, SQLite3, and Auth0 for authentication.
+Through this project, I learned how to work with dynamic content, pass props between components, and send user-generated data to a database.

+One key takeaway: testing is essential.
+Since the game included 20-second-long encounter animations, manually testing each flow became very time-consuming.
+It taught me the value of writing good tests early.

 [🔗 Webiste link](https://take-it-away-ernie.devacademy.nz/)